rudycav/CQL-SQL-Queries/README.md

 SQL queries for world database(countries, city, country language, life expectancy)

-MQL queries for country locations & classification & movie database
+MongoDB(MQL) queries for country locations & classification & movie database

-CQL queries for dataset containing all cabinet level appointments from Washington to Trump.
+Neo4j(CQL) queries for dataset containing all cabinet level appointments from Washington to Trump.
 It consists of a number of files and tracks information such as the appointee name, the position title, information on the history of the position itself (such as year established, renamings, etc), whether the appointee served in the military, went to